SanBingYouYong/llms/README.md

 ## Notes

-vision and thinking flags are indicative of model capability, not config. pass args like reasoning effort as kwargs if needed - note that the current implementation uses the chat completions api, not the response api so reasoning options may be limited. code is not tested with thinking control but shown to work with thinking-enabled models.
+vision and thinking flags are indicative of model capability, not config. pass args like reasoning effort as kwargs if needed - note that the current implementation uses the chat completions api, not the response api so reasoning options may be limited. code is not tested with thinking control parameters in the API call but shown to work with thinking-enabled models.

 ## Fun Fact